majug/majug.github.io/_posts/2018-01-27-agile-java-day.md

 ### Abstract

-Venkat Subramaniam is an widely known author and speaker at many international conferences.
-As part of his world-wide [50 JUG tour](http://blog.agiledeveloper.com/2017/06/a-small-man-with-big-aspiration-tour.html) he will stop in Mannheim (the only stop in Germany!) for a day of teaching on Java topics.
+Venkat Subramaniam is a widely known author and speaker at many international conferences.
+As part of his world-wide [50 JUG tour](http://blog.agiledeveloper.com/2017/06/a-small-man-with-big-aspiration-tour.html) he will come to Mannheim (the only stop in Germany!) for a day of teaching on Java topics.
 We are looking forward to have him presenting the following topics:

 #### Exploring Java 9